In our study of Ecclesiastes chapter five, we look at Solomon's conclusion about living a life without love.

 Solomon was probably the richest man the world has ever seen and yet this is what he found out about the pursuit of wealth.
 After you have what you need to survive, the rest is usually just put on display as he says here.
 In the end, those things are not going with you (whether you go to heaven or hell).

-The sleep of a laborer is sweet, whether he eats little or much, but the abundance of a rich man permits him no sleep.
+The sleep of a working man is sweet, whether he eats little or much; but the overfullness of the rich won't let them sleep at all.

 Since the fall of man (Genesis 3), Adam and his descendants (all of us) have had to work for our food.
 Solomon found that the man that works for what he has sleeps better than the rich man.
 It seems that the rich man becomes a hostage to his wealth and constantly worries about someone stealing from him or how he can get more.